awesoemgaming/Future-ATM-Robbery/README.md

 Future ATM Robbery

 This script is an ATM robbery script for use in the Grand Theft Auto V multiplayer mod, FiveM.
-It allows players to rob ATMs by holding a key near the ATM, triggering an animation and generating cash or black money.
+It allows players to rob ATMs by holding a key near the ATM, triggering an animation and giving them cash or dirty money.

 FEATURES